-The justices’ unanimous decision was accompanied by a concurring opinion by Justice Sonia Sotomayor, who said she was “profoundly troubled by the underlying facts of this case.”
+The justices’ unanimous decision in 2019 was accompanied by a concurring opinion by Justice Sonia Sotomayor, who said she was “profoundly troubled by the underlying facts of this case.”

 The state of Georgia could soon set an execution date for Tharpe, although his lawyers said they will continue to pursue all options on their client’s behalf.